-Although the disbursement quota has increased from 3.5% to 5% for all registered charities, the impact of this increase may affect certain registered charities differently depending on the “designation” of the organization.
+Although the disbursement quota has increased from 3.5% to 5% on the portion of property exceeding $1 million for all registered charities, the impact of this increase may affect certain registered charities differently depending on the “designation” of the organization.

 The designation is determined by the Canada Revenue Agency (CRA) when an application for charitable status is approved (or upon a successful application for a changed designation.)
 See this website to find out how CRA has designated your registered charity: as a charitable organization or as a private or public foundation.

 Note: The name of a foundation or charitable organization is not a conclusive indicator of whether it is designated as a charitable organization or as a public or private foundation.

 Generally, a charitable organization is one that uses their resources on their own activities and that does not give most of their money to other organizations.

 Most registered charities that do the charitable work on the front lines are charitable organizations, and as such, spend most of their resources on a yearly basis doing charitable activities.